-The Opportunity Zone (OZ) program is a bipartisan publicprivate partnership community development initiative established by the U.S. Tax Cuts and Jobs Act (TCJA) in 2017, which provides tax benefits for investors and encourages long-term private sector investments in America's underserved communities.
-The program presents both a catalyst for economic development and a sizable commercial real estate (CRE) investment opportunity.
+The Opportunity Zone ("OZ") program is a bipartisan public-private partnership community development initiative established by the U.S. Tax Cuts and Jobs Act (TCJA) in 2017 that provides tax benefits for investors and encourages long-term private sector investments in America's underserved communities.
+The program presents both a catalyst for economic development and sizable commercial real estate (CRE) investment opportunity.
 Furthermore, some investors are looking at OZ fund investments as an alternative to the 1031 exchange program, now facing an uncertain future.

-In the first few years of the OZ program, approximately \$75 billion has been raised, primarily in private fund investment vehicles, and capital raising is likely to accelerate over the next decade.1 The program is largely supported as an ongoing policy within the Biden Administration, which may be further incentivized by additional Internal Revenue Service (IRS) tax law revisions, as well as broad and ambitious policy goals within the Environmental, Social and Governance (ESG) framework.2
+In the first few years of the OZ program, approximately \$75 billion had been raised primarily in private fund investment vehicles and capital raising is likely to accelerate over the next decade.
+The program is largely supported as an ongoing policy within the Biden Administration, which may be further incentivized by additional Internal Tax Revenue (IRS) tax law revisions, as well as broad and ambitious policy goals within the Environmental, Social, & Governance (ESG) framework.